Obviously, we love a great steak as much as anyone.

 While most steak knives are serrated, the best knife for a steak is actually a flat blade, a chef’s knife, or slicer.
 “At least double the length of the width of the surface area of the meat,” is chef Yankel’s rule.

-“A clean-cut retains all the moisture that is reabsorbed during the resting period,” Chef Yankel said.
+“A clean-cut retains all the moisture that is reabsorbed during the resting period,” Chef Yankel says.

 Just to review our rules for enjoying both popular cuts and harder to find steaks: Always rest your steak for ten minutes or more, use a very sharp knife, and cut THIN, against the grain.